 PyCharm is our favorite IDE for developing applications with Python.
 With the release of PyCharm 2020.1, PyCharm can now install the Python interpreter automatically if it does not detect an existing installation.
 I wasn’t able to try this feature out as I already have several versions of Python installed on my primary computer.
-I recently picked up a Microsoft Surface Go 2 which provided the perfect opportunity to let PyCharm install Python.
+I recently picked up a Microsoft Surface Go 2 which provided the perfect opportunity to start installing Python with PyCharm.

 Installing the Python Interpreter